hankerde/vertical-bezels-4-3-batocera/README.md

 ## How do I get this to work?
 Assuming you are using Batocera v35 or above (I simply haven’t tested these with older versions):
-1. Create a folder “`XXXXXX`” (or “`YYYYY`” if using the samba network share).
+1. Create a folder “`/userdata/decorations/mybezels4-3/games/mame`” (or “`\share\decorations\mybezels4-3\games\mame`” if using the samba network share).

-2. If you want these bezels to work in fbneo, too, create a second folder “`ZZZZZ`”.
+2. If you want these bezels to work in fbneo, too, create a second folder “`/userdata/decorations/mybezels4-3/games/fbneo`”.

 3. Copy the desired PNGs as well as INFOs into these folder(s).